UKHackspaceFoundation/resources/README.md

 Things we've added to this repo, and roughly where they are:

 * Nada
+* Some resources from other hackerspaces
+* Some markdown "chapters" under certain themes.

 ## Todo

+* Code of coduct (CoC)
 Stuff to add to this repo (from the Trello todo list):

 * Signage - H&S notices
 * Policies (e.g. H&S)